sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### `site.description`

-Site description, will appear in the document meta and Atom feed subtitle.
+Site description will appear in the document meta and Atom feed subtitle.

 Template: